 I’m sure there’s plenty of room for improvements and enhancements, thus I’m listening to your ideas.
 You can view the live demo on CodePen, also feel free to fork it and play with it, the code is on GitHub too.

-Data URI conversion tools
+Data URI tools for encoding and decoding Base64

 Moving from WordPress to Jekyll